3 Small Changes for a Leaner, Healthier You

 And sure, maybe hitting the gym four days a week isn’t your thing, but it’s still important to get that activity in.
-You could try doing 10 squats, 10 push-ups and 10 sit-ups every morning or every evening, or you could do these in the ad breaks while you’re watching your favorite show.
-Then there’s the age-old tricks such as making sure you take the stairs instead of the elevator, or starting to cycle to work.
+You could try doing 10 squats, 10 push-ups, and 10 sit-ups every morning or every evening, or you could do these in the ad breaks while you’re watching your favorite show.
+Then there are the age-old tricks such as making sure you take the stairs instead of the elevator or starting to cycle to work.

 Ever heard of NEAT?
 This acronym refers to Non-Exercise Activity Thermogenesis, which means the amount of energy you expend doing day-to-day things.
 You burn calories just walking around, standing up more, and doing your shopping.
 Mundane tasks such as these are easy ways to increase your metabolic rate and look leaner.

 In other words, just by being more active – not necessarily hitting the gym – you can start to lose weight and become healthier.
 Yes, it’s really that simple!

 3. Try CBD Oil for a Healthier You